Elizabeth Yetter is a full-time writer and professional bread baker. She loves to come up with possible solutions for common skin problems.

 I have used this remedy multiple times with great results.
 Baking soda is great for your skin.
-It not only absorbs excess oil, but it is also antibacterial and anti-fungal.
+It not only absorbs excess oil, but is also antibacterial and anti-fungal.
 It can also stimulate the growth of new skin cells.
 To use, simply put a small amount of baking soda in the palm of your hand.
 Add a few drops of water to make a paste, and apply the paste to your pimples.
 Leave the paste on for 30 minutes and rinse off with warm water.

 6. Manuka Honey

 I must now admit that I am on the manuka honey bandwagon.
 There is no honey as delicious or as healthy for you, in my opinion, and I have taken to eating it every day.
 Sadly, the good manuka honey with a UMF rating is expensive, but it is worth every penny.
 To use on a pimple, simply put a dab on the affected area and leave it on.
 Rinse it off a few hours later, if you like, and apply another dab.
 Continue until the pimple is gone.

 Read More From Bellatory

 7. Ice Dabbing